Growth Metrics

 New York Times (NYT) Current Deferred Revenue (2016 - 2025)

-New York Times' Current Deferred Revenue history spans 17 years, with the latest figure at $207.6 million for Q4 2025.
+New York Times (NYT) has disclosed Current Deferred Revenue for 17 consecutive years, with $207.6 million as the latest value for Q4 2025.